Cocoa Butter Benefits for Skin Care

 Pie chart showing the essential fatty acid profile of cocoa butter

-Stearic Acid helps to keep products stable over time and also conditions your hair without making it feel lank or heavy.
+Stearic Acid is great for keeping products stable for a long time.
+Plus, it conditions your hair without weighing it down or making it feel greasy.
 It is an effective skin softener.

 Oleic Acid is also known as Omega-9, and it is excellent at reducing the appearance of fine lines and wrinkles.
 In body products like massage creams and balms, it helps to reduce stiffness in your joints, easing inflammation and pain.
 It is another essential fatty acid that keeps your skin soft and supple.
 When added to hair products, it stimulates the hair follicles to help grow stronger and thicker hair.